What is SCEIG?

 The Small Communities Environmental Infrastructure Group (SCEIG) is an association of federal and state agencies, local governments and groups, service organizations, and educational institutions designed to help small communities in meeting their environmental infrastructure needs.

-SCEIG Webinar, Tuesday, December 3rd, Noon to 1:30 P.M., "HELPING SMALL COMMUNITIES MEET THEIR WATER & WASTEWATER SYSTEM NEEDS"
+SCEIG Webinar Replay is Available: "HELPING SMALL COMMUNITIES MEET THEIR WATER & WASTEWATER SYSTEM NEEDS"

 Training for Small Communities: